Reading Time: 4 minutes

-As Internet accessibility in Asia continues to expand, so do the ways that Internet scams infiltrate consumers’ personal information.
-In an effort to educate people on the most notorious scams in Asia, Telenor Group released the results of an Internet Scams study highlighting the top five scams in the region are:
+As internet accessibility in Asia continues to expand, so too do the ways that internet scams infiltrate consumers’ personal information.
+In an effort to educate people on the most notorious scams in Asia, Telenor Group released the results of an Internet Scams study showing the top five scams in the region are:

 1. ‘Work from home’ fraud – 36%

 A scam whereby users are either fooled into paying someone online to help them start a business, only for nothing to materialize, or users are tricked into completing work on their computer but never receive payment.

 An online item is purchased, but once the scammer has received payment, they do not deliver the purchased item.

 E-mails carefully crafted to look nearly identical to those by actual banks and lure people into entering in their private customer information.